ibm-cloud-docs/hcx-migration-vmware/whitepaper.md

 {{site.data.keyword.Bluemix_notm}} for VMware Solutions provides a comprehensive platform for extending and migrating VMware workloads to the cloud, offering a flexible and secure environment for running various types of applications.

-HCX provides the flexibility of extending the networks of on-premises data centers into {{site.data.keyword.Bluemix_notm}}, enabling the migration of virtual machines (VMs) to and from the {{site.data.keyword.Bluemix_notm}} without any conversion or change.
-HCX creates an abstraction layer that enables application mobility and infrastructure hybridity through securely stretched networks.
-You can modernize your VMware environment from legacy VMware vSphere software versions to the most recent vSphere version without having to refractor or modify your existing application.
-HCX allows you to bring your IP subnet ranges into {{site.data.keyword.Bluemix_notm}}, which can ensure IP consistency through a hybrid deployment, and it also provides high-level security with end-to-end suite B encryptions.

 For more information, see [HCX overview on {{site.data.keyword.Bluemix_notm}}](/docs/vmwaresolutions?topic=vmwaresolutions-hcx_considerations).

 ### Key features and benefits